Manifesto

 The Advertiser

-Stephanie Lake Company collaborates across theatre, film, music video, opera and visual art and supports the next generation of artists through choreographic commissions, workshops, internships and mentoring.
+Stephanie Lake Company also collaborates across theatre, film, music video, opera and visual art and has created mass-scale public performances involving thousands of community participants of all ages and backgrounds.

 Stephanie Lake